In Asia, Trump again finds success overseas easier than at home

 Trump's language on how Beijing should act to rein in North Korea was softer than it had been in the past, with him saying he was "calling on China and your great President to hopefully work on it very hard."

-Relations with Vietnamese leader Tran Dai Quang and Philippines President Rodrigo Duterte were also strengthened during Trump's trip, though his offer to "mediate and arbitrate" in the South China Sea would inevitably cause rifts with at least some of the six claimant nations -- China, Vietnam, the Philippines, Myanmar, Taiwan and Indonesia -- in the hotly contested territorial dispute if he actually followed through on it.
+Relations with Vietnamese leader Tran Dai Quang and Philippines President Rodrigo Duterte were also strengthened during Trump's trip, though his offer to "mediate and arbitrate" in the South China Sea would inevitably cause rifts with at least some of the six claimant nations -- China, Vietnam, the Philippines, Malaysia, Taiwan and Indonesia -- in the hotly contested territorial dispute if he actually followed through on it.

 "The Japanese are probably first in class in (handling Trump)," said IISS' Chong.
 "Flatter him, while at the same time distract him or pull him away from any deliberations on more serious matters."